 And Jacob called his sons and said, “Gather together, that I may tell you what shall befall you in the last days:

 a.
-Jacob called his sons: Jacob, in what amounted to his last significant act as a patriarch and as the heir to Abraham and Isaac, will here pronounce one-by-one a blessing upon each son.
+Jacob called his sons: This was Jacob’s last significant act as a patriarch and as the heir to Abraham and Isaac.
+Here, he prophesied blessings upon each son, one-by-one.

 b.
 What shall befall you in the last days: Some of what follows are not so much blessings as they are prophecies regarding what God will do with these tribes in the future.

 i.
-This is the first conscious prophecy spoken by man in the Bible.
-There were many prophecies announced by God (such as the promise of the triumph of the seed of the woman in Genesis 3:15), and other veiled prophecies by men, but this is the first knowing prophecy of the Bible.
+This is the first conscious prophecy spoken by a man in the Bible.
+There were many prophecies announced by God (such as the promise of the triumph of the seed of the woman in Genesis 3:15), and other veiled prophecies by men, but this is the first declared prophecy through a man in the Bible.

 ii.
-Jewish traditions tell us that as Jacob was about to bless his sons he was ready to tell them the “great secret concerning the end of time.”
+Jewish traditions tell us that as Jacob was about to bless his sons, he was ready to tell them the “great secret concerning the end of time.”
 But at that moment, the glory of God visited and left just as quickly, taking all trace of the knowledge of the great mystery, so he couldn’t tell them.
-Again, just an interesting legend.
+Again, we regard this as just an interesting legend.

 c.
 You sons of Jacob, and listen to Israel your father: At the very beginning of the blessing, Jacob realized he was both Jacob and Israel, and his sons are sons of each.
 This was a place of spiritual maturity, realizing both what God made him (Israel) and what he had to battle against (Jacob).